trailofbits/algo/README.md

 ### Linux Network Manager Clients (e.g., Ubuntu, Debian, or Fedora Desktop)

 Network Manager does not support AES-GCM.
-In order to support Linux Desktop clients, please choose the "compatible" cryptography and use at least Network Manager 1.4.1.
+In order to support Linux Desktop clients, choose the "compatible" cryptography during the deploy process and use at least Network Manager 1.4.1.
 See [Issue #263](https://github.com/trailofbits/algo/issues/263) for more information.

 ### Linux strongSwan Clients (e.g., OpenWRT, Ubuntu Server, etc.)